noris-network/koris/CONTRIBUTING.rst

 .. _dependencies:

-How we manage kolt's dependencies
+How we manage koris's dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Python loads modules and packages which are not in the standard library